About Meeting in a Church or other Religious Building

 We encourage people to find out what is right for them; to discover how they can integrate contemplation and meditation into their daily prayer life and how personal and group contemplative prayer and meditation can enrich each other.

 We offer various resources to help along the way.
-These are all available to read, download, buy and listen to on the Contemplative Prayer and Meditation page of our website
+These are all available to read, download, buy, listen to or watch on the Contemplative Prayer and Meditation page of our website.
+Find all our resources for personal prayer and meetings on the All Our Resources and Guidance Here page

 Just remember that an individual’s opinion is their own and not indicative of any official opinion of The Julian Meetings.